cool-person2000/web-dev-utils/README.md

-This JavaScript library provides essential utility functions for website development.
+This gives essential utility functions for website development.

 Utility Functions